chkCreate/stock-analysis/README.md

 ## References

+(1) I referenced the image centering script from "https://stackoverflow.com/questions/12090472/github-readme-md-center-image".

-I worked on this module challenge #2 with a teammate @swlim314.
+(2) I worked on this module challenge #2 with a teammate @swlim314.